egc112/ddwrt/adblock/smartdns/readme.md

 9. Reboot
 10. (Optional) Prevent LAN clients to use their own DNS by ticking/enabling Forced DNS Redirection and
    Forced DNS Redirection DoT on Basic Setup page
 11. Debug by removing the # on the second line of this script, view with: grep -i adblock /var/log/messages
+12. Stop adblock with: `killall ddwrt-adblock-s.sh`

 References
 https://pymumu.github.io/smartdns/en/config/ad-block/